Brendan Donovan Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians have a 3.87 team ERA that ranks ninth among all MLB pitching staffs.
+- The Guardians' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (50 total, one per game).
+- Guardians pitchers combine to allow 50 home runs (1.0 per game), the seventh-fewest in the league.

-- In his last time out on Sunday against the New York Mets, the right-hander went eight innings, giving up two earned runs while surrendering seven hits.
+- His last time out was on Sunday against the New York Mets, when the righty tossed six innings, surrendering two earned runs while allowing seven hits.

+- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.